Skip to main content

 - Retrying POST on failure (use GET to reconcile instead)

-- Deduplicating webhooks by transaction id (same tx emits multiple events)
+- Deduplicating webhooks by resource id (same resource emits multiple events)

 - Skipping external_ref (makes reconciliation impossible)